 Women’s Health Track

-2. Acquire competency and expertise in women’s health beyond that of a general internist.
+2. Acquire competency and expertise in sex- and gender-based women’s health beyond that of a general internist.

-3. Participate in scholarly work including research projects and curriculum development related to women’s health.
+3. Participate in scholarly work including research projects and curriculum development related to sex- and gender-based women’s health.

-4. Develop a mentoring relationship with a women’s health expert.
+4. Develop a mentoring relationship with a faculty expert.

 • News & Events